 - Estuary response monitoring transects will be evaluated and/or re-established during open river mouth conditions beginning in May or June, or at least one month after storm events with sufficient power to mobilize gravels and sand/silt. - Monitoring and sampling along estuary response monitoring transects will occur when the river mouth is closed, in an extended perched condition, or with an outlet channel in place at the river mouth and when the water surface elevation at the Jenner gage is at or approaching 4.5 feet.
-Monitoring and sample events will then be repeated with each 2 foot stage change (e.g. 6.5 feet and 8.5 feet) until the river mouth returns to an open condition or at the end of the monitoring period (October 15).
+Monitoring and sample events will then be repeated approximately every two weeks and timed to correspond to each 2 foot stage change (e.g. 6.5 feet and 8.5 feet) or until the river mouth returns to an open condition and/or at the end of the monitoring period (October 15).